hoangduytran/blender-manual/manual/modeling/volumes/properties.rst

 .. _bpy.types.VolumeRender.precision:

 Precision :guilabel:`Cycles Only`
-   Specifies volume data precision, lower values reduce memory consumption at the cost of detail.
+   Specifies volume data precision.
+Lower values reduce memory consumption at the cost of detail.

    :Full: Full float (Use 32 bit for all data).
    :Half: Half float (Use 16 bit for all data).
-   :Variable: Automatically vary the precision and use less precision for less noticeable areas.
+   :Variable: Automatically use less precision for less noticeable areas.

+.. _bpy.types.VolumeRender.velocity_grid:

+Velocity Grid :guilabel:`Cycles Only`
+   The name of the grid that contains voxel velocities, for calculating motion blur.
+   This can be the name of a single grid containing 3D vectors, or a prefix of three separate grids containing scalar values.
+   In the latter case, the X grid should have a name suffix of ``x``, ``.x`` or ``_x``, with similar conventions for the Y and Z grids.

+.. _bpy.types.VolumeRender.velocity_unit:

+Velocity Unit :guilabel:`Cycles Only`
+   Whether the velocity grid(s) specify distances per frame or per second.

+.. _bpy.types.VolumeRender.velocity_scale:

+Velocity Scale :guilabel:`Cycles Only`
+   A custom multiplier to apply to the velocities in the VDB.